tzorzan/iot-exp/README.md

 ## Overview

-This is an IoT Experiment app, s.
+This is an IoT Experiment app.

 ## How to install this app

 - Install and start [mos tool](https://mongoose-os.com/software.html)
-- Switch to the Project page, find and import this app, build and flash it:
+- Switch to the Project page, find and import this app, build and flash it.